Questions Regarding a Student’s Academic Progress

 - Online Learning – Classes where all of the class (online) or part of the class (hybrid) is conducted online through visual lessons, reading assignments, discussion board, and tests.

-- Academic Center for Excellence – Free tutoring is available for all LFCC curriculum students in the walk-in (one-on-one or group tutoring center. ).
+- Academic Support – Free tutoring is available for all LFCC curriculum students in the walk-in (one-on-one or group tutoring center. ).

 - Counseling and Advising – Each student has access to Academic Counseling and Advising if they have any questions.
 They can see the Counseling and Advising office or their Faculty Advisor for more information.